 The red grape variety ( breeding number Klosterneuburg 181-2-71) is a new breed between St. Laurent x Blaufränkisch (which was done in 1997 DNA analysis was confirmed).
-Synonyms are Blue Zweigeltrebe, Blauer Zweigelt, Cvaigelt, Cveigelt, Klosterneuburg 71, Rotburger, Semenac Cerni 71, Zweigelt 71, Zweigeltrebe and Zwiegelt.
+Synonyms are Blue Zweigeltrebe, Blue Zweigelt, Cvaigelt, Cveigelt, Klosterneuburg 71, Rotburger, Semenac Cerni 71, Zweigelt 71, Zweigeltrebe and Zwiegelt.
 The crossing took place in 1922 by Dr. med.
 Fritz Zweigelt (1888-1964) on Klosterneuburger Weinbauinstitut (Lower Austria), who gave her the name Rotburger.
-It was only in 1975 that she received in the course of the Quality wine grape varieties Regulation according to its creator the today usual name Zweigelt.
+It was only in 1975 that she received in the wake of the Quality wine grape varieties Regulation according to its creator the today usual name Zweigelt.
 After many years of practical testing of the grape variety in the newly developed by him High culture-Cultivation especially the Lower Austrian wine pioneer Lenz Moser III.
 (1905-1978).
 The variety was crossing partner in the new breeds Ariana.
 Cabernet Moravia and Roesler,

-The medium-maturing vine is resistant to frost but prone to Botrytis, as well as occurring since the 1990s grapes wilt (also Zweigelt disease, because this strain is visibly susceptible to it).
+The medium maturing vine is resistant to frost but prone to Botrytis, as well as occurring since the 1990s grapes wilt (also Zweigelt disease, because this strain is visibly susceptible to it).
 Due to the vigor is an intense foliage care required.
-It produces violet / reddish-colored, fruity red wines with soft tannins and sour cherry aroma, which results in yield reduction and Barrique Have storage potential.
-The variety is predominantly in Austria where it was the most common type of red wine with 6,476 hectares in 2009 (within just 10 years from 1999 to 2009, the stock increased by nearly 50%).
-She is often unmixed expanded, but also gladly used for blends.
+It produces purple / reddish-colored, fruity Red wines with soft tannins and aromas to Vistula, Cassis. vanilla and cinnamon that at Barrique Have storage potential.
+She becomes often unmixed expanded, but also used for blending.

-Other stocks in Europe in 2010 were in the countries Germany (100 ha), England (1 ha), Croatia (123 ha), Switzerland (15 ha), Slovakia (116 ha), Czech Republic (811 ha) and Hungary (2.050).
-Overseas, there were 2010 stocks in Japan (231 ha), Canada (48 ha) and New Zealand (3 ha).
-The variety took in 2010 a total of 9,847 hectares of vineyards.
-Compared to the year 1200, at that time 7,320 hectares, there was an increase of more than a third.
+The variety is predominantly in Austria where it is the most common type of red wine with 6,476 hectares (in 10 years, the stock increased by 50%).
+More stocks exist in Europe in Germany (100 ha), England (1 ha), Croatia (123 ha), Switzerland (15 ha), Slovakia (116 ha), Czech Republic (811 ha) and Hungary (2,050), as well as in Japan (231 ha), Canada (48 ha) and New Zealand (3 ha).
+The variety occupied in 2010 a total of 9,847 hectares of vineyards with a strong upward trend.
 It occupies it in the worldwide varieties ranking the rank 72.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)